dominicegginton/spinner/README.md

 ## Community

 Many thanks for the 60 plus spinner frames that can be found over at [sindresorhus](https://github.com/sindresorhus/cli-spinners) repo build in JavaScript.

-Another huge thanks to [kiliankoe](https://github.com/kiliankoe/CLISpinner) for the inspiration to create a more stable and feature rich Swift Spinner.